n8sh/phobos-next/benchmarks/gc-benchmark/README.md

 ### Segregated by size class

-Opposite to D's current GC, different (pool) size classes are allocated in separate pools, called *segregated* allocation.
+Opposite to D's current GC, different size classes are allocated in separate pools, called *segregated* allocation.
 This will lead to worse cache locality during consecutive allocation of different size classes.
 However, the implementation be significantly simpler to express in code especially when D's design by introspection via `static foreach` plus `mixin` to realize different pool types.
 This will likely lead to faster execution for some parts of the